Basis-Theory/web-threeds/README.md

-# 3DS-Web
+# `web-threeds`

 ## Overview

-The 3DS-Web SDK is a JavaScript/TypeScript library designed to simplify the implementation of 3DS (3D Secure) authentication processes in web applications.
+The web-threeds package is a JavaScript/TypeScript library designed to simplify the implementation of 3DS (3D Secure) authentication processes in web applications.
 It provides a streamlined interface for handling both the session creation and challenge steps of the 3DS process.

-The 3DS-Web SDK exposes two main methods: `createSession` and `startChallenge`.
+The web-threeds package exposes two main methods: `createSession` and `startChallenge`.
 These methods facilitate the initiation and handling of 3DS sessions and challenges.

 ## Methods